Lena Cup Introduction

-This menstrual cup is an excellent choice if you’re looking for an affordable alternative to something like the Diva Cup or the Lunette Cup.
-It’s made in the USA and has a very high ranking on Amazon (4.7/5 with 1000+ reviews).
-There are no real complaints at all specific to this product, mostly just from women who don’t like menstrual cups in general or are having a hard time getting the hang of them.
+This menstrual cup is an excellent choice if you’re looking for an affordable alternative to something like the Diva Cup.
+If you look at the reviews on Amazon, you’ll notice that there are no real complaints at all specific to this product, mostly just from people who don’t like menstrual cups in general or are having a hard time getting the hang of them.

-But, if you have a medium to high cervix and a normal flow, then the Lena Cup is an extremely economical, top-quality choice.
-It’s one of most highly recommended menstrual cups here on this website.
-Check out the reviews for yourself on Amazon today:
+But, if you have a normal cervix height, as well as flow, then the Lena Cup is an extremely economical, top-quality choice.
+It’s one of most highly recommended ones here on this website.

 In our experience, it’s hard to find the Lena Cup in most local drugstores.
 It’s pretty new to the menstrual cup scene, so it’s not as widely available as something like the Diva Cup (North America), or MoonCup or Lunette Cup (Europe).

 The best place to buy it is on Amazon.
 You’ll have all the size (small/large) options, as well as both models (regular/sensitive).
 Prices are reasonable, and shipping is often free with Amazon prime.

 Do you want to have a more affordable, safer, eco-friendly period experience?
 Then you’ll need to consider the Lena Menstrual Cup!

 Check it out for yourself on Amazon by clicking the button below: